-Wet and Dry Model, Battery and Cleaning Station
+Wet and Dry Model, Battery Life and Cleaning Station

-Please note, that buying and using the cleaning station does add to the ongoing costs for this shaver.
-Please see the comment section below from GROOMNSTYLE on NOVEMBER 15, 2016 (in response to Charles question about cleaning his shaver), for a detailed description on the cleaning options available for the Braun Series 9 shaver.
-The options include;
+Please note that buying and using the cleaning station does add to the ongoing costs for this shaver.
+Please see the comment section below from Groom+Style on November 15, 2016 (in response to Charles’s question about cleaning his shaver), for a detailed description of the cleaning options available for the Braun Series 9 shaver.
+The options include:

 - using the cleaning station all the time